Integrating My Inner Child: Reparenting the Protector who Kept Me Safe - and Alone

 One of the turning points in my healing came when I found a way to reconnect with the child in me who still feared that love would cost him his identity.
 Through guided inner work, I began showing him that love could be safe — that he could want connection without disappearing.

 And there was another conversation I never thought I’d have — one that became just as important.
 I sat down, closed my eyes, and imagined speaking directly to my deceased father.
-I told him what it was like to grow up without him after age seven.
+I told him what it was like to have him taken from me and to grow up without him.
 I described the emotional minefield of living with my mother, the years of walking on eggshells, and the triple shame that had haunted me.

 In that imagined space, I could feel him listening.
 Not judging.
 Not disappointed.
 Just hearing me.
 And I knew, deep down, that he would understand my struggles — that my hesitation, my anxiety, my years of fawning did not make me less of a man in his eyes.
 That realization loosened something that had been locked inside me for decades.

-The more I practiced these dialogues — with my inner child and with the father I never got to grow up with — the more my self-talk shifted.
+The more I practiced these dialogues — with my inner child and with my deceased father — the more my self-talk shifted.
+I became more consciously aware of the thoughts of my inner child, and I began to challenge those thoughts which were no longer true.
 I began to believe that love can nurture the authentic self rather than stifle it.
 Now, I can feel desire without collapsing into shame.
 I can protect my inner child without silencing him.
 I can carry my father’s strength without the weight of his imagined disappointment.

 This is what I mean by From Buried to Blooming — not a quick fix, but a sacred, mythic unfolding: one breath, one choice, one truth at a time.